quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Validating the Network Path with DPLPMTUD

-QUIC is an acknowledged PL, therefore a QUIC sender does not implement a DPLPMTUD CONFIRMATION_TIMER while in the SEARCH_COMPLETE state; see {{Section 5.2 of DPLPMTUD}}.
+QUIC is an acknowledged PL; therefore, a QUIC sender does not implement a DPLPMTUD CONFIRMATION_TIMER while in the SEARCH_COMPLETE state; see {{Section 5.2 of DPLPMTUD}}.

 ### Handling of ICMP Messages by DPLPMTUD

-An endpoint using DPLPMTUD requires the validation of any received ICMP Packet Too Big (PTB) message before using the PTB information, as defined in {{Section 4.6 of DPLPMTUD}}.
+An endpoint using DPLPMTUD requires the validation of any received ICMP PTB message before using the PTB information, as defined in {{Section 4.6 of DPLPMTUD}}.
 In addition to UDP port validation, QUIC validates an ICMP message by using other PL information (e.g., validation of connection IDs in the quoted packet of any received ICMP message).

 The considerations for processing ICMP messages described in {{pmtud}} also apply if these messages are used by DPLPMTUD.